Can I Drink Alcohol While on Treatment?

 What You Should Do

-Before consuming any alcohol while on GLP-1 or dual-agonist therapy, discuss your specific situation with your provider.
+Before consuming any alcohol while on GLP-1 or dual-agonist therapy, discuss your specific situation with an independent licensed provider.
 They can assess your medical history, current medications, liver function, and weight loss goals to provide personalized recommendations.
-If you experience any adverse effects from alcohol while taking these medications, stop consuming alcohol and report the experience to your provider immediately.
+If you experience any adverse effects from alcohol while taking these medications, stop consuming alcohol and report the experience to an independent licensed provider immediately.

-For more details about your treatment plan and what you can expect, visit our FAQ section or explore our programs.
-If you have specific health concerns or want to discuss alcohol use in detail, our team is here to help—contact us for a consultation.
-You can also review our patient resources for additional health guidance.
+For more general detail about these medications and what to expect, visit the FAQ section or explore the medication guides.
+If you have specific health concerns or want to discuss alcohol use in detail, find a licensed provider for a consultation.
+You can also review the educational resources for additional guidance.